onap/dcaegen2-collectors-ves/README.md

 Variables set manually / coming from deployment system:
 - COLLECTOR_IP
 - DMAAPHOST - should contain an address to DMaaP, so that event publishing can work
-- CBSPOLLTIMER - it should be put in here if we want to automatically fetch configuration from CBS.
-- CONSUL_PROTOCOL - Consul protocol by default set to **http**, if it is need to change it then that can be set to different value
-- CONSUL_HOST - used with conjunction with CBSPOLLTIMER, should be a host address (without port! e.g my-ip-or-host) where Consul service lies
+- CONFIG_BINDING_SERVICE - should be a name of CBS
-- CBS_PROTOCOL - Config Binding Service protocol by default set to **http**, if it is need to change it then that can be set to different value
-- CONFIG_BINDING_SERVICE - used with conjunction with CBSPOLLTIMER, should be a name of CBS as it is registered in Consul
+- CONFIG_BINDING_SERVICE_SERVICE_PORT - should be a http port of CBS
-- HOSTNAME - used with conjunction with CBSPOLLTIMER, should be a name of VESCollector application as it is registered in CBS catalog
+- HOSTNAME - should be a name of VESCollector application as it is registered in CBS catalog

 ### Docker file system layout
 The main directory where all code resides in docker container